Nakulvadar/CAN-Based-Automation-Dashboard-System/README.md

-# CAN Based Automation Dashboard System
+# 🚗 CAN Based Automation Dashboard System

 ## 📌 Overview

-This project implements a **multi-node embedded dashboard system** using the **Controller Area Network (CAN) protocol**.
-It simulates real-time automotive ECU communication by transmitting and displaying parameters like **speed, gear position, RPM, and indicator status**.
+This project implements a **multi-node embedded dashboard system** using the **CAN (Controller Area Network) protocol**.
+It simulates automotive ECU communication by transmitting real-time parameters like **speed, gear position, RPM, and indicator status** between nodes.

 ---